shreyas-nikam/6848578a955009fdec049b6f/README.md

-# QuCreate Streamlit Lab
+# Introduction to Geopolitics - Globalization Impact Visualizer

-This repository contains a Streamlit application for demonstrating the features and capabilities of the QuCreate platform.
+This Streamlit application visualizes the impact of globalization on various countries using a synthetic dataset.
+It allows users to explore the relationship between trade volume, foreign investment, cultural exchange, and economic growth.

 ## Features
-- Streamlit sidebar with a company logo.
-- Template for easy development.
-- Placeholder for adding custom code.

-## Getting Started

-### Prerequisites
-- Python 3.8 or later
+-   Interactive visualizations using Plotly
+-   Comparative analysis of different countries and metrics
-- Streamlit installed (see `requirements.txt`).
+-   User-friendly interface with Streamlit

-### Installation
+## How to Run

-1. Clone the repository
+1. Clone the repository.
-2. Install dependencies:
-`pip install -r requirements.txt`
+2. Install the required packages: `pip install -r requirements.txt`

-### Running the Application
-1. Run the Streamlit app:
+3. Run the application: `streamlit run app.py`

-### Development
-1. Modify the `app.py` file to add your custom code.
-2. Use the placeholder section (`# Code goes here`) to add new functionality.

-### Deployment
-- Deploy your Streamlit app using Streamlit Sharing, Docker, or any other platform supporting Python web applications.
+## Docker

+To run the application using Docker:

+1. Build the Docker image: `docker build -t geopolitics-visualizer .`
+2. Run the Docker container: `docker run -p 8501:8501 geopolitics-visualizer`

 ## License

 © 2025 QuantUniversity.
 All Rights Reserved.
-Educational use only.
-For licensing details, please contact QuantUniversity.